 BBC iPlayer is the home of all of the BBC’s programmes from all BBC channels, as well as online exclusives.
 You can also use BBC iPlayer to watch BBC channels, including restarting programmes and pausing and rewinding programmes.

-The website has many accessibility features – there are various ways to find programmes, programme information is easily accessible and buttons in the media player are clearly labelled.
+The website has many accessibility features.
+There are various ways to find programmes, programme information is easily accessible and buttons in the media player are clearly labelled.

 There are two ways to access audio described content on the iPlayer’s website.
 One way is to select ‘categories’ on the iPlayer’s home page and then select ‘audio described’.
 From there, you can browse all programmes that have audio description.